-DMS and DMDS can each be produced abiotically in a reduced atmosphere for relatively sluggish vertical mixing, and the DMS and DMDS production becomes inefficient for fast vertical mixing.
-In a 1\,bar \ce{H2}-atmosphere with a gas mixture of 10\%\,\ce{CH4} and varied \ce{H2S} mixing ratio, DMS and DMDS are produced photochemically in our chemical network via both pathways A and B, for vertical mixing strengths below 10$^6$\,cm$^{2}$s$^{-1}$.
+DMS and DMDS can each be produced abiotically in a reduced atmosphere by both pathways A and B, only for relatively sluggish vertical mixing, becoming relatively inefficient for fast vertical mixing.
+In a 1\,bar \ce{H2}-atmosphere with a gas mixture of 10\%\,\ce{CH4} and varied \ce{H2S} mixing ratio, DMS and DMDS are produced photochemically in our chemical network for vertical mixing strengths below 10$^6$\,cm$^{2}$s$^{-1}$.
 For mixing faster than 10$^6\,$cm$^{2}$s$^{-1}$ the production of DMS and DMDS drops off rapidly, with the exception of DMDS production by pathway B under high \ce{H2S} conditions, which only drops off above 10$^7$\,cm$^{2}$s$^{-1}$.
 The drop in DMS and DMDS production occurs because the fast vertical mixing quenches \ce{H2S} to lower pressures which then self-shields its deeper photodissociation, allowing for DMS and DMDS production only in the uppermost atmosphere where DMS and DMDS are photochemically destroyed faster than they can be produced.
 The low values of vertical mixing required to sustain DMS and DMDS production are broadly consistent with the range of Earth-like or Venus-like vertical mixing parametrisations \citep{Rimmer2016,Rimmer2021}.
 Sluggish vertical mixing is also is an expected feature of atmospheres overlying magma-oceans due to convective-shutdown \citep{Harrison2025}.